fsmaiorano/dotnet-pokemon/README.md

 ## Motivation

 This project is a minimal api application using clean architecture and CQRS pattern, that allows get pokemons from [PokeApi](https://pokeapi.co/) and save in a database.

 The WebUI renders a grid with the pokemons using infinite scroll.
 The user can click on a pokemon to see more details.

-This is a simple project to show how to use clean architecture and CQRS pattern.

 ## Architecture